People need people.

 Do you feel a pull towards circle work?

-Do you have an idea to start a circle of your own to improve health and wellbeing?
+Do you have an idea to start a circle but are apprehensive about taking that first step?

 Do you want to hold space but worry about silences in groups or knowing what to say next?

 I wrote this course because circle work is magic, but to hold space well and to do it safely requires good facilitation skills which are something that can be practised and learned.
-I wrote this course because people need to share stories, they need conversation, to be heard and they need a sense of community, a sense of belonging. ‘creating circles’ will enable you to feel confident to hold space and run circles of your own, circles that reflect your passion and provide you with the skills and confidence to hold space so that less people feel isolated and more people feel connected, with a shared commonality in these strange wonky times.
+I wrote this course because people need to share stories, they need conversation, to be heard and they need a sense of community, a sense of belonging. ‘creating circles’ will enable you to feel confident to hold space and run circles of your own, circles that reflect your passion and provide you with the skills and confidence to hold space so that less people feel isolated and more people feel connected, with a shared purpose.